frereit/constantine-bot/README.md

 ```
 pip install -r requirements.txt
 ```
+Create a new [Discord App](https://discordapp.com/developers/applications/me/create) and create a Bot User.

 Configure your Client ID, Client Secret, Username (NOT your discord username, the username of the bot!) and Token using your favourite text editor in config.json.